The Comic Book Legal Defense Fund (CBLDF) signed on to be a special consultant in a criminal case. It involves virtual child pornography.

 The indictment described the images with the following:

-One or more drawings or cartoons, that depict a minor engaging in sexually explicit conduct, and is obscene, and depicts an image that is, or appears to be, of a minor engaging in graphic bestiality, sadistic or masochistic abuse, or sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between a person of the same or opposite sex, which lacks serious literary, artistic, political, or scientific value.
+One or more drawings or cartoons, that depicts a minor engaging in sexually explicit conduct, and is obscene, and depicts an image that is, or appears to be, of a minor engaging in graphic bestiality, sadistic or masochistic abuse, or sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between a person of the same or opposite sex, which lacks serious literary, artistic, political, or scientific value.